tarwn/lessthandot-hugo/blogs/content/posts/2014-01-02-who-would-benefit-from-product.md

 # The e-commerce team

-Since they are in most cases the first requesters for a PIM system, it&#8217;s obvious they will benefit from this.
-For a decent e-commerce site, it&#8217;s important to have as much information available as possible.
-For smaller shops it might be possible to manage this information in Excel or an ERP system, but once your shops starts growing you&#8217;ll need something to manage the amount of information
+Since they are in most cases the first requesters for a PIM system, it's obvious they will benefit from this.
+For a decent e-commerce site, it's important to have as much information available as possible.
+For smaller shops it might be possible to manage this information in Excel or an ERP system, but once your shops starts growing you'll need something to manage the amount of information

 # The catalog team